Riding a On One Pompino Singlespeed

 https://connect.garmin.com/modern/activity/embed/124780383

 We are now in 2023 and I’m still riding this bike.
-Have changed almost nothing except the freewheel that is now a White Industries ENO 17T Freewheel (expensive , beautiful but far smoother than the Shimano one).
+I have changed almost nothing except the freewheel that is now a White Industries ENO 17T Freewheel (expensive , beautiful but far smoother than a Shimano one).
 Also replaced the chain ring and chain as it was worn, again a Stronglight 44T.

 Most of my rides are minimum 50 kms to 70 kms.
 This distance is a standard ride for me.
 Even now at 65 years old (in 2023) it’s still easy going